bluamekgd/pretty-ls/README.md

 # pretty ls

-A prettier ls replacement, inspired by the nushell ls.
+A pretty ls replacement, inspired by the nushell ls.

 ## Run with Nix